gab-luz/ameli-ai/README.md

 - Vosk and pytssx3 for offline speech recognition
 - Online text-to-speech with GoogleTTS
 - Offline text-to-speech with RHVoice (Brazilian-Portuguese, Russian and Ukrainian voices)
-- GUI available in KivyMD
 - Cross platform
 - Customizable Wake-word (like "OK Google" or "Hey Siri") support
 - Integration with Google APIs like Google Calendar and Google Contacts
-- WhatsApp Integration
-- Multilingual (partially for now)
-- StopDepression module (first voice assistant with this feature)
 - Replaced keyboard module (used by Knick-AI) with pynput

 ## Installation